A quiet road in a mountainous area of Oman with street lamps and some buildings on the side.

 Roads in Oman

-The infrastructure in Oman is modern and up-to-date, mainly because it is really new.
-This is due to the fact that in 1967, when the oil boom in the country slowly began, there was no real infrastructure.
-However, infrastructure development was necessary to bring about the progress that Sultan Quaboos envisioned for his country and which he has continued to push forward since taking power in 1970.
-Therefore, most of the roads in the country were not built until the 1970s or later.
+The infrastructure in Oman is modern and has now been well developed.
+When the oil business was started in 1967, it was hardly present.
+However, a good infrastructure was necessary to bring the progress that Sultan Qaboos envisioned for Oman and which he has continuously advanced since coming to power in 1970.
+In this respect, most roads in the country were only built in the 1970s or later.

-The days when people rode camels through the desert to get from one place to another in Oman have long been history.
-Most Omanis have their own car; driving newer models, mostly from Japan.
-Jeeps are also often seen on the streets – after all, there are still areas where you have to switch to off-road traffic.
-Of course, off-road tourism, one of the longstanding primary tourism sectors in Oman, is being curtailed by the continual expansion of the road network, and an increase in the number of guided tour buses.
+The days when people in Oman rode camels through the desert to get from one place to another are long gone.
+Most Omanis own a car.
+Newer models, mostly from Japan, are driven.
+Jeeps are also frequently encountered on the roads.
+After all, there are still areas where one must switch to off-road driving.
+Off-road tourism, which was once one of the main branches of tourism in Oman, is being restricted by the ongoing expansion of the road network, as guided bus tours can now easily reach remote places.

 Discover Oman with experts who have called it their home